Support the COVID-19 Indigenous Seed Crisis Response Circle

 Communities impacted by such factors as racism, cisheteropatriarchy, capitalism, colonialism, and ableism know best the solutions and pathways for healthier, just realities for their people.
 This is certainly the case Indigenous people in so-called Canada, who have long been calling for justice, unobstructed pursuits of inherent sovereignty, and land back, and who have been innovatively caring for their seed relations against all odds.

 In response to the preexisting food insecurities intensified by COVID-19, Sovereign Seeds is facilitating the COVID-19 Indigenous Seed Crisis Response Circle, an Indigenous seed stewardship collective operating with a commitment to nurture Indigenous seed varieties for improved seed health and access through and beyond this pandemic.
-Through this collaboratively-governed seed network, dedicated Indigenous seed leaders have come together to grow Indigenous seed varieties in the 2020 growing season to increase Indigenous seed supply.
-Seeds generated through the Circle will be lovingly redistributed to Indigenous individuals and initiatives requiring access to their ancestral seeds for food and seed saving next year.
+Through this collaboratively-governed seed network, dedicated Indigenous seed leaders have come together to grow Indigenous seed varieties in the 2020 and 2021 growing seasons to increase Indigenous seed supply.
+Seeds generated through the Circle will be lovingly redistributed to Indigenous individuals and initiatives in their communities requiring access to their ancestral seeds for food and seed saving.
 Indigenous seed keepers and initiatives comprising this collaborative seed collective span across what is colonially known as Manitoba, Ontario, Quebec, and New Brunswick, and include Blackbird Medicines, Igataqan, Ininīwikistayikēwin, Kenhte:ke Seed Sanctuary and Learning Centre (KSSLC), Kete Miinakaan Kitigaanens, Mtigwaaking, and Stephen Silverbear McComber of Kahnawake Collective Impact’s Three Sisters Mound Garden initiative.
 This project is inspired by a project recently initiated by Sovereign Seeds’ partner network, the Indigenous Seed Keepers Network (ISKN), who are developing an Indigenous-led Indigenous Seed Growers Cooperative south of the border across the Upper Midwest.

 While Indigenous people continue to navigate the deliberately disproportionate impacts of colonialism, environmental racism, climate change, and occupation, seeds are, as they have always been, a living and sacred relationship of celebratory resilience and joy.
 Through this project, Circle members are not only strengthening communities’ and seeds’ preparedness for pandemics and climate change, they are also keeping alive ancestral seed economies of community reciprocity and care, asserting Indigenous sovereignty, and (re)claiming the ancestral food relationships they belong to.